Get the latest on safety, news, water levels, local alerts and more from the State Emergency Operations Center.

 About the park

 W.J.
 Hayes State Park, one of Michigan’s oldest state parks, is set along Wamplers and Round lakes in the scenic Irish Hills.
 This region is celebrated for its lush, rolling landscapes and vibrant natural beauty.
-With modern camping, tiny houses, mini cabins, trails, picnic areas and premium lake access – including a buoyed swimming are, two boating access sites and a fishing pier – the park serves as a premier destination for locals and tourists, particularly during the summer season.
+With modern camping, tiny houses, mini cabins, trails, picnic areas and premium lake access – including a buoyed swimming area, two boating access sites and a fishing pier – the park serves as a premier destination for locals and tourists, particularly during the summer season.

 Contact